Share This Craft

 Apply several layers of glitter paint, creating a gradient.
 (Allow to dry between coats.)
 After glitter paint is dry, follow the manufacturer’s instructions and stencil designs on top of the glitter.
 Be sure to wait for the glitter paint to completely dry!
 If you are impatient and try to add a second design before the paint is completely dry, the glitter paint may peel off as you lift the stencil.

-Add glass pebbles around the votive candle and tie a ribbon around the lip.
+Add glass gems around the votive candle and tie a ribbon around the lip.

 - When working with stencils, be sure to only apply paint in an up and down motion.
 Do not drag the pouncer (or brush) or paint will bleed under the stencil and your design will be smudged.
 If your design still looks blurred or smudged, you might have too much paint on the pouncer.